History of Chicago Street Coordinates

 First, we head west.
 Stony Island is 1600 East (in other words, two miles east of State Street).
 Pulaski is 4000 West (or five miles west of State Street).
 So our westward sojourn is a seven-mile trek.
 From there, we turn right and head north.
 We pedal from 67th Street (also known as Marquette Road) to 31st Street, which is 36 blocks, or four-and-a-half miles.
 From 31st Street to Madison, it’s another three miles, and from Madison to Devon (which is located at 6400 North) it’s another eight miles (because 6400 divided by 800 is eight).
 In all, we travel seven miles west and fifteen-and-a-half miles north, for a total of 22-1/2 miles.
 Good thing we didn’t have to carry our clubs.

-Need a handy-dandy graph of the Chicago coordinates grid systemto help soak this up?
-We have just the thing for you:
+Need a handy-dandy Chicago street guide to help soak this up?
+We have just the thing for you, download the Chicago Street Guide for the street numbering system: